romoxi/bobmask/README.md

 Just load bobmask.js in your code.

-You have to set up som additional css:
+You have to set up some additional css:

 Take a look in the demo, please - its really simple.